BawdyAnarchist/quBSD/Future_Development.md

 Generalize staticIP vs auto vs DHCP
 	- DHCP requires a split in the logic of starting the jail, where no IP is assigned to the client
 	- Requires modifying exec.created ; and the rc.conf for the jail.

-net-jails
-	- MTU will need to be targeted and changed in dhcpd.conf at every net-jail start

 USBVM
 	- Auto-install various useful mounting stuff for common devices